RAGEUV/javascript-youtube/README.md

 # javascript-youtube
-A code repo for javascript from chai aur code youtube channel
+A code repo for javascript